What is the Newest iPad Out Right Now? [December 2021]

 There are two versions of the iPad Pro: the iPad Pro 11″ with an 11-inch screen and the iPad Pro 12.9″ with a 12.9-inch screen.

 The features and specs for both models are just about the same, except for the display.

 Of the two iPad Pro models, the larger screen wins out every time.
 It’s a full Retina screen with excellent color reproduction, excellent clarity, and superb detail.
-The 12.9″ is $1,099, more expensive than the 11″, which comes in at only $799.
+The 12.9″ is $1,099, which is more expensive than the 11″ that comes in at only $799.

 Of course, the 11″ model is a solid option if you want to save some cash or if you’re looking for something a little bit more portable.